Action Levels in EQuIS

 RT_ACTION_LEVEL_TYPE > DT_ACTION_LEVEL > DT_ACTION_LEVEL_PARAMETER

-DT_ACTION_LEVEL has columns for all of the matching criteria above, except analytic method.
+The DT_ACTION_LEVEL table has columns for all of the matching criteria above, except analytic method.
 The MATRIX column is generally always populated since the action levels for one matrix typically do not apply to another.

 Action Level Groups